widdix/aws-cf-templates/ecs/README.md

 ### Choosing a service template flavour
 We provide two service templates.
-The first one (`service-cluster-alb.yaml`) uses the cluster's load balancer and bath based routing.
+The first one (`service-cluster-alb.yaml`) uses the cluster's load balancer and path based routing.
 If you want to run multiple services on the same cluster they all will use the same domain name but start with different paths (e.g. `https://yourdomain.com/service1/` and `https://yourdomain.com/service2/`).
 The second one (`service-dedicated-alb.yaml`) includes a dedicated load balancer (ALB).
 You can then use a separate domain name for each service.

-### Using the cluster's load balancer and bath based routing
+### Using the cluster's load balancer and path based routing
-This template describes a fault tolerant and scalable ECS service that uses the cluster's load balancer and bath based routing.
+This template describes a fault tolerant and scalable ECS service that uses the cluster's load balancer and path based routing.

 ![Architecture](./service-cluster-alb.png?raw=true "Architecture")